apapala/symfony-payment-schedule/README.md

 ```

 ### Symfony Messenger
-Messenger is used within thi project.
+Messenger is used within this project.
 In order to set up doctrine transport run
 ```
 docker exec symfony_php bin/console messenger:transport:setup-transport
 ```
-Then run consumer
+Then run consumer.
+Please note that currently below is available as a standalone docker container that runs in a background,
+so once you run `docker-compose up` you will have verything set up.
 ```
 docker exec symfony_php php bin/console messenger:consume async -vv
 ```